Danville, California

 Safety First

-Like many of the Bay Area suburbs, Danville offers residents more space, great weather, top-rated schools, plenty to do and a historic and quaint aesthetic.
-But where it truly stands out from the rest is its now six-year streak winning the “Safest City in California” according to Safe Wise (as of 2023).
+Like many Bay Area suburbs, Danville offers residents more space, great weather, top-rated schools, plenty to do, and a historic and quaint aesthetic.
+But where it truly stands out from the rest is its now six-year streak of winning the “Safest City in California” according to Safe Wise (as of 2023).
 This is no small thing, especially for residents with children.

 In other words, Danville largely skirts the biggest critique of suburbs surrounding metropolitan hubs like Oakland and San Fran: that there’s not enough to do.
 Here, you get the safe, tight-knit community within the slower-paced town without missing out on classy dining or unique, locally-owned shops.
 Have your cake and eat it too, as they say.